 What’s notable about TOMS’ marketing approach is the sensitivity in their use of language and the imagery used in their promotional materials.
 When you go to their Improving Lives site, pay attention to the words, images, and graphics of the world map.

-Beneficiaries are never characterized as desperate, poor, or unskilled, and the images of buyers-donors as diverse — as diverse as the beneficiaries themselves.
+Beneficiaries are never characterized as desperate, poor, or unskilled, and the images of buyers-donors are diverse — as diverse as the beneficiaries themselves.
 There is an intentional strategy to make sure that the buyer-retailer-beneficiaries relationship appears as a mutually beneficial one, built on respect and team effort to make the world better.

 Oftentimes, times marketing and branding try to be linear with ideas: This product is well-made; buying it makes life easier; buy it!
 Yet in a marketplace with thousands of similar products, all claiming to save you time and energy, one that ties itself to a story that has intrigue and suspense, percolates to the top of our attention.